 Have You Been Scammed?

-If you have read this article too late, and you have already sent money to a PCH con artist, contact your local police office.
-You will also need to be extra cautious in the future because scammers consider people who have been scammed to be easy prey, and there is a good chance that you will be targeted again.
+If you've already sent money to a PCH scammer, contact your local police office.
+You'll also need to be extra cautious in the future because scammers consider people who have already been scammed to be easy prey, and there's a good chance that you will be targeted again.